-133. Traveling Toss
+132. Traveling Toss

-A toss which intentionally requires the bases or catchers to move in a certain direction to catch the top person.
+A toss which intentionally requires the bases or catchers to travel in a certain direction to catch the top person.
 (This does not include 1⁄4 or 1⁄2 turn by the bases in tosses such as a "Kick Full").

-134. Tuck Position
+133. Tuck Position